qwo/blog/content/2017/npm-food-unicode-emoji.md

 ## Original Intent

-When I started out, I had an idea of creating a module that generated data for apps.
+When I started out in 2013, I had an idea of creating a module that generated data for apps.
 When we created JavaScript apps, we want to populate our views with data but also check the boundaries of our app.
 I had no idea four years ago that the technical term was [fuzzing](https://en.wikipedia.org/wiki/Fuzzing) and something like [faker](https://www.npmjs.com/package/faker) was what I was hoping to create.
 Later on I learned [big list of naughty strings](https://github.com/minimaxir/big-list-of-naughty-strings) and I wanted to incorporate it with an easy way to test these strings.
 (Yay more food!)

 ## What Now
-So in 2017, after first learning how to publish npm packages way back when.
-(It's as simple as [npm publish](https://docs.npmjs.com/getting-started/publishing-npm-packages)!) it still remained empty.
+After first learning how to publish npm packages way back when.
+(It's as simple as [npm publish](https://docs.npmjs.com/getting-started/publishing-npm-packages)!) it was still empty.
 I wanted to brush up on creating packages and was recently inspired by Jon New's post on [Unicode in Javascript](blog.jonnew.com/posts/poo-dot-length-equals-two) to create a fun easy way to work with it.

 ## Data